MicrosoftDocs/msteams-docs/msteams-platform/get-started/code-samples.md

 ---
-title: App code samples
+title: Get started - Overview
-description: Links and descriptions of sample applications for the Microsoft Teams developer platform ms.localizationpriority: medium ms.topic: reference
+description: Overview to Get started for Microsoft Teams Developer Documentation ms.localizationpriority: medium ms.topic: reference
 keywords: Microsoft Teams developer samples
 ---
 # Overview

-Welcome to the Get started module for building and deploying customized apps for Microsoft Teams!
+Welcome to Get started for building and deploying customized apps for Microsoft Teams!

-Learn how to create basic Teams apps.
-This tutorial walks you through how to build a basic, real-world Teams app.
-It introduces you to common tools, fundamental concepts, and more advanced features.
+Walk through the steps to build a basic, real-world Teams app.
+The Get started also introduces you to common tools, fundamental concepts, and more advanced features.

 You will:

 - Create a Teams app with capabilities like Tabs, Bots, and Message Extension.
 - Deploy an app locally or on the cloud.
 - Look through Code Samples to customize and configure app capabilities.